tamccullough/nutmeg/README.md

 [CANPLES Heroku App LINK](https://canples.herokuapp.com/)

 ## canpl-es
-A (WIP) expert system to analyse the satistics and results of the Canadian Premier League
+CanPL Fan Site | analyse the satistics & results of the Canadian Premier League

 Currently using MultinomialNB(), RandomForestRegressor() and RandomForestClassifier() to make the match predictions between teams as games are listed in the schedule.